Please RE-FRESH your computer for current updates to information!

 - You may mail completed applications, along with required documentation from the nursing checklist by deadline date to: Health Science and Nursing – 3600 Workman Mill Road, Whittier, CA 90601 Attention: Roxanna Gomez

-(Must be postmarked by 9/17/2021) Do not include unofficial transcripts.
+(Must be postmarked by 9/17/2021 for Spring start) Do not include unofficial transcripts.
 All transcripts must be submitted to RHC Admissions and Records.

 The Psychiatric-Technician to Associate Degree Nursing Program is a program designed to prepare the Psych Tech for employment as a Registered Nurse, providing direct care to patients.
 Program length is dependent upon result of ADN 151 / ADN 151L challenge.
 Graduates earn an Associate of Science Degree in Nursing, and are qualified to take the NCLEX-RN examination leading to licensure as a Registered Nurse.
 The program is approved by the California State Board of Registered Nursing.